Skip to Content

 How to reverse direction on sewing machine?

-To reverse direction, press or hold the reverse/backstitch button on your sewing machine while gently controlling the foot pedal.
+To reverse direction, press and hold the backstitch lever or button while sewing.

 How to do back stitch step by step?